“The experience of survival holds the key to the gravity of love.” — Enigma

 I’ve never been to Alaska before, but I think every kid like me who grew up howling at the moon and hunting for fairies in the woods has always hankered to go.
 It’s got that dreamy, idyllic, rugged ambiance.

-My good friends Sheila and Rusty who hosted me in Idaho Falls, ID, came to the finish of my horseback ride across America and gifted me a physical copy of “Paddling The Yukon”!!!! 🎉
+My good friends Sheila and Rusty who hosted me in Idaho Falls, ID, and came to the finish of my horseback ride across America gifted me a physical copy of “Paddling The Yukon”!!!! 🎉

-Update: I have compiled a comprehensive 48-page guide on kayaking the Yukon.
-This guide is 66% key points from the “Paddling The Yukon” book and 33% a list of the gear I would like to bring.
-“Why is it so long?” you ask.
-Because I focused on completing this to distract myself from more pressing real life adult responsibilities … as one does.
+“Gin, why is your guide so long?” you ask.
+Because I focused all my attention on completing this to distract myself from more pressing real life adult responsibilities … as one naturally does!

-I also maintain a 16-page document of Dan Maclean’s in-depth mileage chart for the Yukon, so I have a digital copy on hand to print.
-I cannot share this file, but here is an example of what each section looks like (and why, if you’re planning a paddle down the Yukon, Dan Maclean’s book is an essential read)
+I also maintain a 16-page document of Dan Maclean’s in-depth mileage chart for the Yukon so I have a digital copy on hand to print.
+I cannot share this file, but here is an example of what each section looks like (and why, if you’re planning a paddle down the Yukon, Dan Maclean’s book is an essential read.)

 ______________________________________